GwynethLlewelyn/Go.novaextension/README.md

 If not, you can install it as described [here](https://github.com/golang/tools/blob/master/gopls/doc/user.md#installation).

 Then tick the *Enable Language Server* checkbox in the Preferences for this extension.
 If `gopls` is (correctly) installed in your search `PATH`, the extension should find it.
 If it is elsewhere, set that where in the Preferences for this extension as well.
 Note that Nova's language server support and `gopls` are both new and evolving.
 Many things don't work quite right yet<sup id="a2">[2](#f2)</sup>.

+If you wish to have `gopls` re-formatting your code when saving, click on *Format/Organise Imports when saving file*.

+More information on the capabilities of `gopls` as well as its design/implementation considerations can be found [on GitHub](https://github.com/golang/tools/blob/master/gopls/doc/design/design.md).
+As Nova gets better and better integration with Language Servers, and as Google also improves `gopls` to be more compliant with Microsoft's LSP definition, a lot of functionality will appear 'automagically' by simply upgrading Nova or `gopls`.

 # Disclaimers